The “meet cute”

 I was feeling a little awkward because I was sure this guy just wanted to make a sale and get me out of there, so I finally purchased my bagpipes and made my excuses.
 And as I left, he said if I was in the area again, he’d like to take me out for a drink.
 I just smiled and said that might be nice, but assumed he was just being polite.

 That night (a Wednesday), I had the most vivid dream that I was walking down the road and saw him walking towards me.
 We both hurried our pace to meet up quicker and we embraced before he kissed me lightly and we walked on hand-in-hand.
-I woke feeling as if I’d known this man forever and I couldn’t shake the feeling all day.
+I woke up feeling as if I’d known this man forever and I couldn’t shake the feeling all day.
 Never before had I had a dream like that.

 Then the following night (Thursday) I dreamt that I was in a shop browsing note cards when he came up behind me, wrapped his arms around my waist, and whispered in my ear.
 Again, it was such a vivid dream and it felt as if I’d known him my entire life.

-When I woke on the Friday, I found myself completely distracted by thoughts of this man and the dreams I’d had about him.
+When I woke up on Friday, I found myself completely distracted by thoughts of this man and the dreams I’d had about him.
 I wished so much that I could see him again, but I feared going back to the shop would be too embarrassing.

 So I looked at my receipt and found a phone number.
 Only I hadn’t actually caught the man’s name.
 But I called anyhow; on a hope and a prayer.
 One of Paul’s employees answered the phone and gave me quite the run-around before finally putting me through to Paul.
 And I nervously told him that if he was still up for a drink, I was game.